On this page:

 - Special Interest Group Science Strategies

-A SIG Science Strategy workshop, "Integrated Science for the Future", is planned for Wellington on the 29-30th June 2017.
+A SIG Science Strategy workshop, "Integrated Science for the Future", is planned for Wellington on the 20-21st July 2017 in Wellington.

 The purpose of the workshop is to prepare for the future by bringing together the various SIG research strategies and re-examining them collectively.
 We seek to identify opportunities for actions in the research space that will provide the greatest mutual benefit and a basis for engagement with the wider research sector.

 Updated 26th September 2017